akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

    :alt: image of dashboard
    :align: center

 * 'Use as data point location' - In some cases, you might have multiple geolocations in a single survey form.
 In that case, this setting determines which one will be used as the primary location of the datapoint (where a marker will be shown on the map).
-If there is only a single geoquestion in the form, that one will be used by default.
+If there is only a single geolocation question in the form, that one will be used by default.
 * 'Disable manual editing of geo values on device' - Setting this option will stop users manually entering latitude and longitude on the device.
 In almost all cases, the device should provide the GPS coordinates, and manual entry is unwanted.
 Only in the rare case where you have an external GPS device is manual entry needed.

 **Barcode questions settings**